 Yes, it's ME again, now on the cover of Swedish magazine Fuzz

-Legendary guitar tech Thomas Nordegg and ME, providing him with a free harmonic lesson.
+Legendary guitar tech Thomas Nordegg and ME, providing him with an upsetting harmonic lesson.

 Frank Gambale and, hey, hey, hey, ME!